tdomingueziino/NYU-Spatial-Economics-reading-group/README.md

 # NYU Spatial Economics Reading Group
-This repository hosts material for the NYU Spatial Economics reading group.
+This repository hosts material for the Spatial Economics reading group at NYU.